accellera-official/systemc/INSTALL.md

             pthread library as well (`-lpthread`)._

-     Note: _If you change the configuration after having compiled the package already, you should run a `gmake clean` before recompiling._
+     Note: _If you change the configuration after having compiled the package already, you should run a `make clean` before recompiling._

   7. **Compile the package**

      ```bash
-     gmake
+     make
      ```

-     Note: _The explicit gmake targets `opt` and `debug`, etc. have been removed in this package.
+     Note: _The explicit make targets `opt` and `debug`, etc. have been removed in this package.
 Use the corresponding options to the configure script instead._